romana/romana/docs/kubernetes/components.md

 ### romana-agent

 The `romana-agent` component is a local agent than runs on all Kubernetes nodes.
-It install the CNI tools and configuration necessary to integrate Kubernetes CNI mechanics with Romana, and manages node-specific configuration for routing and policy.
+It installs the CNI tools and configuration necessary to integrate Kubernetes CNI mechanics with Romana, and manages node-specific configuration for routing and policy.
 See the example [romana-agent](specs/romana-agent.yaml) YAML file.

 The example contains four parts:
 - the `romana-agent` ClusterRole